 A Brief History of the Web Content Accessibility Guidelines (WCAG)

-Apart from the United States, nearly twelve more countries have laws or policies which prevent disparate access to EIT/ ICT (European Institute of Innovation and Technology).
-Like the United States, they also form a part of a specific law or…
+The history of WCAG is part of a wider story: beyond the United States, around a dozen countries have laws or policies that prevent unequal access to digital technology.
+Like the United States, they also form a part of a…

 Make your Website Compliant to WCAG Standards